 Take Your Child to Work Day

-Steinem began the day to illustrate how invisible women were in the office and to help girls understand that they could aspire to this visibility even if their mothers hadn’t.
+Steinem and Wilson began the day to illustrate how invisible women were in the office and to help girls understand that they could aspire to this visibility even if their mothers hadn’t.

 Should Your Workplace Participate in Take Your Child to Work Day?